Should you spare or kill Ron Hope in Starfield?

 - Spare Ron Hope without taking a bribe

-We'll cover the consequences of both outcomes below, but we think you should arrest/kill Ron Hope, as that's the more narratively satisfying outcome, there's no negative consequences to doing it, despite his threats, and the money, while appealing, isn't a huge deal when cash in Starfield is generally relatively easy to obtain.
+I'll cover the consequences of both outcomes below, but I think you should arrest/kill Ron Hope, as that's the more narratively satisfying outcome and there's no negative consequences to it, despite his threats.
+The money, while appealing, isn't a huge deal when cash in Starfield is generally relatively easy to obtain.

 Kill Ron Hope

 If you choose to kill Ron Hope, there won't be any bonus financial reward beyond the minor credits and ammo you can pick off him and his security detail for doing so.
-His assistant then admits to you in dialogue that HopeTech will probably endure despite this, as one man dying probably isn't going to drag down a full interplanetary conglomerate.
+His assistant then admits that HopeTech will probably endure despite this, as one man dying probably isn't going to drag down a full interplanetary conglomerate.

-Afterwards you go back to the Freestar Rangers and explain everything that's happened, and while the Marshall is a bit bothered that you shot a member of the Council of Governors, Hope was provably guilty and attacked an officer attempting to arrest him, so the whole thing is waved off after a bit of bickering.
+Afterwards you go back to the Freestar Rangers and explain everything that's happened and, while the Marshall is a bit bothered that you shot a member of the Council of Governors, Hope was provably guilty and attacked an officer attempting to arrest him, so the whole thing is waved off eventually.

 Spare Ron Hope

-If you choose to spare Ron Hope, your companions will probably disapprove of you - he is pretty villainous - but he'll pay you 20,000 credits, increased to 50,000 if you have the Negotiation skill (though if you pick certain dialogue options, you can spare him without getting paid a bean).
+If you choose to spare Ron Hope, your companions will mostly disapprove as he is pretty villainous, but he will pay you 20,000 credits, increased to 50,000 if you have the Negotiation skill.
+You can also pick certain dialogue options to spare him without getting paid anything, so everyone hates you and you get nothing for it.
+Great.

 Either way, the result is the same - Hope continues without consequences.
 And no, you can't turn around and betray Ron Hope to the authorities afterwards, there's simply no dialogue option to do so.
 After you get back to the Rock, the only option is to lie and say that the trail went cold after Paxton.
 While the Marshall is disappointed that the greater villain remains unknown, he's impressed that you took on the First effectively by yourself, and makes you a Ranger with all the above rewards mentioned.